[SPOILER] The Entire Story of Last Epoch (So Far)

 I think (and this is pure speculation):

 Chapter 10 will have you chase after Apophis into the Ancient Era where you will meet Eterra and learn about Orobyss and the Epoch from her.
+(1.3 Edit: Haha, nailed it.)

-Alternate Timelines
+Endgame Content: Alternate Timelines

 Fall of the Outcasts: The Emperor just Yolos and squashes the outcast rebellion even though that would end their future supply of living souls they need.
 The rest of the outcasts are captured, slaughtered and harvested to form one giant amalgamation of undead, ending the human race before the void ever comes.
-Even after defeating the Amalgam all you can do is console the lost souls of Alric, the Outcast Queen and so many others as this timeline is lost.
+Even after defeating the Amalgam, all you can do is console the lost souls of Alric, the Outcast Queen and so many others as this timeline is lost.

-The Black Sun: The Osprix become the only survivors of the void corrupting them to greater power as you face off against a void corrupted Rahyeh.
+The Black Sun: The Osprix become the only survivors of the void, corrupting them to greater power as you face off against a void corrupted Rahyeh.
 I think this timeline was lost regardless of your victory, long before you arrived.

 Blood, Frost and Death: The Empire decides to add Wengari to their ranks (they actually have Osprix but not Meruna or Nagasa).
 The Blood Pact and The Frost Brand tribes of Wengari each fight off the undead separately as you decide which faction to help.
 The ones you don’t help end up an undead horde going on the siege of Heoborea where you try to save as many people from the Empire as you can.
-In the end you fight and kill off the invasion’s leader (who is none other than Formossus, the boss of Grin, whom we helped in the Soulfire Bastion) and free what remaining Wengari are left alive who are forced to abandon their homes but live.
-So, this timeline was saved?
+In the end you fight and kill off the invasion’s leader (who is none other than Formossus, the boss of Grin, whom you helped in the Soulfire Bastion) and free what remaining Wengari are left alive who are forced to abandon their homes but live.
+So, this timeline was… saved?

 Ending the Storm: In order to defeat the Osprix, Lagon does what Liath feared and washes away everything, friend and foe alike, destroying Thetima.
 You go to his island to face him and depending on passing a persuasion check fight Liath on the way or not.
 You kill Lagon to stop his rampage, saving this timeline, sort of.